kidsee/kidsee_app/README.md

  - Use the navigation parameters where applicable.
 (Example: Going to a post detail from the list, the post will be put into the navparams and used in the detail page.ts)

 ## What to do before you make a pull request (pr):
+Update your branch with develop (see above) and fix any/all conflicts.
 Run:
 - npm run lint